babichjacob/vhs-stitcher/README.md

 The first setup that I managed to get to work, practically unmodified from the [`thinc` library's intro tutorial](https://colab.research.google.com/github/explosion/thinc/blob/master/examples/00_intro_to_thinc.ipynb#scrollTo=liOTpmsYyxma&line=8&uniqifier=1) started at 9% accuracy because it looks at inputs as flat arrays instead of as 2D matrices.
 So, I tossed that setup and scoured `thinc`'s websites for examples of CNNs, but [the only one it has is for natural language processing (NLP)](https://github.com/explosion/thinc/blob/master/examples/03_pos_tagger_basic_cnn.ipynb), which is either totally unrelated to image processing CNNs or the two are deeply linked in a way that is beyond my understanding.

 Because I was not able to make a CNN with `thinc`'s provided layer types, I began to look in to [PyTorch](https://pytorch.org/), a more mature and mainstream library that has many more tutorials available and built-in support for 2D image processing, including pooling and convolutional filter layers.
-The greatest thing is that the only thing about my code I had to change was my model, because the `thinc` library includes a [PyTorchWrapper](https://thinc.ai/docs/usage-frameworks) that makes PyTorch models fully compatible with `thinc` training, testing, prediction, and storage (i.e. to and from disk).
+The greatest thing is that the only thing about my code I had to change was my model, because the `thinc` library includes a [PyTorchWrapper](https://thinc.ai/docs/usage-frameworks) that makes PyTorch models fully compatible with `thinc` training, testing, prediction, and storage (to and from disk).

 Unfortunately, once I switched from a `thinc` model to a PyTorch model, the program began to [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault) on my main computer, with an AMD processor on macOS.
 So, I had to continue with the project using my slower Windows laptop with an Intel processor.